Spoilers For ‘The Young And The Restless’: Victoria Takes A Huge Gamble And Billy Faces A Past Demon

 In Vegas, Victoria (Amelia Heinle) tells Billy about the high stakes poker game and how Victor (Eric Braeden) has been meeting a mysterious man at the games.
 The man goes by the name of Spider, and she has no idea why Victor would travel to Sin City and big poker games to meet with him.
 However, she wants to buy into the game and try to find out, according to She Knows Soaps.

 Billy (Jason Thompson) warns Victoria against it, and she decides to get Brandon (Mitch Eakins) to move the game to her suite.
 Of course, Billy isn’t going to leave even though he’s fallen off the wagon recently and gambled away his life.
-Brandon shows and balks at Billy being there, but Billy talks him into stay and playing with his money — this sounds dangerously close to betting, Billy.
+Brandon shows and balks at Billy being there, but Billy talks him into staying and playing with his money — this sounds dangerously close to betting, Billy.

 Then, a blast from Billy’s recent past shows up, Sinead (Lira Kellerman).
 She insinuates that they go way back, but Billy is having none of what she’s buying.
 It seems like perhaps he truly is ready to move forward from his past and learn from is mistakes.
-Maybe Billy’s recent stint in rehab did him some good after last year’s intervention anddisastrousous and still mostly secret night with Summer (Hunter King) left him nearly broken.
+Maybe Billy’s recent stint in rehab did him some good after last year’s intervention and the still mostly secret night with Summer (Hunter King) left him nearly broken.

 #Villy is in Vegas and we are loving it!
 RT if you are too. ???? #YR pic.twitter.com/QI5RwFsBO4